railsant/redmine_harvest_timelog/README.markdown

 After you have completed the Installation and configuration of the plugin, when you enter a timelog in redmine, it will also post the timelog to Harvest with the same comment.
 However when you remove a timelog it cannot remove accordingly.

 ## Changelog

+### 0.0.5

+- Eliminate the gem dependency of Harvested Gems (due to the time entry update problem)

 ### 0.0.4